wasp-lang/wasp/web/docs/deployment/deployment-methods/self-hosted.md

 - A server with a public IP address.
   - There are many cloud providers you can use to rent a server.
 Some popular ones are [AWS](https://aws.amazon.com/ec2/), [DigitalOcean](https://www.digitalocean.com/), [OVH](https://www.ovhcloud.com/en/vps/), and [Hetzner](https://www.hetzner.com/cloud/).
-- A domain name, for example `myapp.com` (needed for HTTPS support).
+- A domain name, for example, `myapp.com` (needed for HTTPS support).

 ## Self-hosting steps